madxradicle/articles/README.md

   </a>
   <h3 align="center">Technical Articles</h3>
   <p align="center">
-   These articles are initially written in chinese and moved from google documents.
+   These articles are initially written in chinese and they're moved from google documents.
     <br />
     <a href="https://github.com/madxradicle/articles"><strong>Explore the docs »</strong></a>
     <br />